MutiatOba/tech221_virtulisation/README.md

 ### 4 pillars of devops

 1. cost - this is often ovelooked.Need to make sure the company is being as efficient as possible in its tech dealings.
-For example, scaling and how power a machine we need to complete a task, how many servers do we actually need.
+For example, scaling and how we power a machine we need to complete a task, how many servers do we actually need.

 2. flexibilty - its easy to get locked in to a specific prouduc. this is known as 'vendor lock-in'. this makes it harder to keep up with industry changes. everything the company uses should be easily changed or updtted as the business needs change